inmanta/terraform/docs/test_coverage.md

 >   - `Resource purged` (Yes/No) means whether the resource is meant to be purged (in the desired state).
 >
 > The two next columns represent what we expect to see happening when using the terraform handler in the given situation.
 >   - `Action` (No change/Updated/Created/Purged) The action that the Inmanta resource is supposed to do in the deployment.
+Or *Failed* if the deployment should not succeed.
 >   - `State` (Updated/Created/Deleted) What should happen to the state stored in parameters in the orchestrator.

 It might also be that the provider fails to do a deployment, because of permissions issues or simply internal failure.
 In that was we also want to be sure we can recover as well as possible and that a single failure doesn't bring the model in a blocked state.